 You can use this tool to perform remote or local scans on Windows servers and desktops.
 Microsoft Baseline Security Analyzer can identify:

 - Common security misconfigurations.

 The new Version 2.3 will support:

 - Windows 8

 - Windows Server 2012 R2

 Microsoft designed this tool to be easy to use and understand.
 Once you open it, you have the option of selecting a single Windows machine that you want to scan.
 Simply choose the computer’s name from a list, or you can choose to scan a specific IP address.
 You can even choose what to scan for, such as:

 - Windows updates

 - IIS administrative vulnerabilities

-Once your vulnerability scans are done you are given separate reports for each machine that you have scanned.
-They receive an overall security classification, as well as details from different categories.
-If a vulnerability is found you can click on it to quickly read even more detailed results.
-Your results are saved automatically so you can refer to them later, you can also print them if you need to.
+Once your vulnerability scans are done, you are given separate reports for each machine that you have scanned.
+They receive an overall security classification as well as details from different categories.
+If a vulnerability is found, you can click on it to quickly read even more detailed results.
+Your results are automatically saved so you can refer to them later.
+You can also print them if you need to.